 Agency Workers Accident At Work – How much compensation Can I Claim?

 If you have been involved in an accident in the workplace, you may be wondering whether you are entitled to compensation.
 While agency workers do have different legalities in terms of their contracts, they are still covered if they have been injured in the workplace.
-Just because you are an agency worker does not mean that your employer has not got a responsibility to provide you with a safe and healthy working environment.
+Just because you are employed on a temporary basis does not mean that your employer has not got a responsibility to provide you with a safe and healthy working environment.

-With that in mind, read on to discover everything you need to know about agency worker accident claims, including details on your rights, how much compensation you could receive, agency workers regulations 2016, and how to go about making a claim.
-If you have any queries or you would like to start the claims process, you will find our contact information at the end of the guide.
+With that in mind, read on to discover everything you need to know about agency workers accident at work claims, including details on your rights, how much compensation you could receive, agency workers regulations, and how to go about making a claim.
+We will also go into the topic of temporary worker rights to give you a better idea of what you could claim for.

 Select a section